Adapted from the book Under One Roof Again: All Grown Up and (Re)learning to Live Together Happily

-One of the first orders of business is to install ground rules that reshuffle the boundaries to ensure everyone’s freedom and comfort.
-If you want rules, make them clear, but not in an authoritative way—more in the manner you would tell your husband or wife, “I know you need to know this.”
+One of the first orders of business is to install ground rules.
+Reshuffle the boundaries to ensure everyone’s freedom and comfort.
+If you want rules, make them clear.
+But, don’t do so in an authoritative way.
+Channel the manner you would tell your husband or wife, “I know you need to know this.”

 Ground Rule #1: Being Considerate